Hangry Children? What You Can Do to Help

 Blog

-Hangry children are a “thing” to deal with.
+Has your child ever been hangry?
+The state of being hungry and angry?
+Hangry children are a “thing.”
 Learn why kids get hangry and what you can do about it.

 I get hangry.

-My husband can take a look at me and ask, “When did you eat last?” or say, “Looks like you need to get something to eat.”
+My husband can take a look at me and ask, “When did you eat last?”
+Or say, “Looks like you need to get something to eat.”

 One of my kids gets hangry, too.